zoolu-got-rhythm/dijkstras-algorithm-ts/README.md

 ## running

 -   npm i
--   npx run start
+-   npm run start

 ## running tests

--   npx run test
+-   npm run test

 ## graphs tested with usage code examples
 look at index.ts code for example usage! or read below for a more in detail explaination of how to use code.